-We all know that butchers love to chat, so make the most of your butcher’s knowledge – you never know, they might be able to teach you something new!
+Most butchers love to chat, so make the most of their knowledge – you never know, they might be able to tell you something new!

 1. What cut of meat do I need?

 We’ve all been in that situation where you know what you want to cook but you don’t know which cut of meat is best for the job.
 Think of your butcher as a walking encyclopaedia.
 With literally hundreds of options available, asking them is your best bet to getting the right cut of meat for the dish and to suit your budget.

 One of the most common things that people are worried about when buying from the butcher is how much to buy.
 Simply tell your butcher how many people you’re feeding and they’ll give you an idea of how much you need.
 It can also be more cost effective as you only buy what you need.